dataviscourse/tutorials/lectures/lecture-css.md

 HTML specifies the content of a web page, but plain HTML says relatively little about how the content looks.
 This is where CSS comes in.
 CSS stands for Cascading Style Sheets: they are external declarations that control the way your elements will get rendered by a web browser.
 A full discussion of CSS syntax is, as usual, given at the [MDN CSS website](https://developer.mozilla.org/en-US/docs/Web/CSS/Syntax); we show the very basics here.

-A stylesheet will usually consist of a list of CSS rules that are inserted in ``<style>`` elements on the HTML header, ``<head>``.
+A stylesheet will usually consist of a list of CSS rules that are inserted in ``<style>`` elements in the HTML header, ``<head>``.
 A single CSS rule associates a CSS selector with a set of CSS declarations.
-These are easier to see through examples.

 **More important than styling, however, are the rules on how we identify elements in the dom, the selectors.**